tonaljs/tonal/docs/scale.md

-Get the scale name(s) of a collection of pitches
+Get the scale name of a pitch set.
+The pitch set must contain all the pitches of the scale

 __Arguments:__